Beware of Joint Bank Accounts and the Federal Gift Tax While You are Trying to Prepare for Your Family’s Future

 If you add someone to an existing bank account, that may still trigger the gift tax.

 The Federal Gift Tax

 In 2012, the state of Tennessee repealed its state gift tax.
 However, the federal gift tax still applies.
 This means that when you give a gift, the Internal Revenue Service (IRS) gets to tax up to 40 percent of what you give to someone (it is the same rate as the inheritance tax).
 The donor is responsible for paying this tax.
 This year’s annual exclusion rate is $14,000 a year, which can be transferred to someone, untaxed.
 The lifetime exclusion rate is currently $5.4 million, which can be given away to your children or other relatives, untaxed.

 It is important to note that spouses are exempt from the gift tax.
 One may transfer as much money as they want to their (married) spouse without any tax liabilities.
 Additionally, paying for someone’s tuition or medical expenses are not considered gifts that have tax implications.

 Let Us Help You Today

 At the office of Calhoun Law, PLC in Nashville, we understand that careful planning allows you and your family to be secured and your personal wishes carried out in cases of emergencies, accidents, and wrongful death.
-It is never too soon to plan out with an attorney how you want to take care of your family or spouse if something were to happen to you.
-If you have questions about how to properly distribute your property and how to plan your estate, call now at 615-250-8000 for a free consultation or contact us by e-mail to speak directly with one of our attorneys.
+It is never too soon to plan out with an lawyer how you want to take care of your family or spouse if something were to happen to you.
+If you have questions about how to properly distribute your property and how to plan your estate, call now at 615-250-8000 for a free consultation or contact us by e-mail to speak directly with one of our lawyers.